 A founder or leader of a local chapter is usually referred to as a “Queen”.
 Members are called “Red Hatters”.
 Members 50 and over wear red hats and purple attire to all functions.
 A woman under age 50 may also become a member, but she wears a pink hat and lavender attire to the Society’s events until reaching her 50th birthday.
 She is referred to as a “Pink Hatter.”

-For more information about the Red Hat Society including Red Hat Society books and other publication, follow the links below.
-To visit the official Red Hat Society website, click here.
+For more information about the Red Hat Society including Red Hat Society books and other publications, follow the information below.
+To visit the official Red Hat Society website – https://redhatsociety.com.

 New England Living